tarwn/lessthandot-hugo/blogs/content/posts/2009-07-21-could-not-allocate-new-page-for-database.md

   2. Add another file on another disk with more space
   3. Shrink the log file of tempdb

 Now most likely you want to put in place some long term solutions after you did a quick fix.
 First of all, you should make sure that autogrow is not turned off.
-If you run the query below you don&#8217;t want to see a value of 0 in the growth column
+If you run the query below you don't want to see a value of 0 in the growth column

 sql
 select growth,* from master..sysaltfiles